Skip to content

 The defaults are good for most policies:

-• Lead days before expiry: 60, 30, 14, 7.
+• Lead days before expiry: 60, 30, 14 — the Security-Policy default.
+(Other artifact types carry their own tiers, e.g. SOC 2 and ISO certificates add 90- and 7-day reminders.)
 Talarity fires a notification at each tier.
-If you don’t want the early heads-up, drop the 60 — the others stay.
+Don’t want the early heads-up?
+Drop the 60 — 30 and 14 stay.

 • Recipients: the artifact owner is checked by default.
-You can also notify specific internal users, entire contact groups (Full Access, Standard User, Review Only, etc.), or external auditor emails.
+You can also notify specific internal users, your org’s contact groups, or external auditor emails.
 The owner gets the email + in-app notification at every tier.

 • Auto-create renewal work item.
-If you want a real task spawned in /app/tasks N days before expiry — assigned to the owner with the original artifact attached — flip this on.
+Flip this on and Talarity spawns a real renewal task N days before expiry, assigned to the owner and linked to the artifact.
 The owner sees it in their My Work queue, can’t forget it, can’t claim “no one told me.”

 Reminders enabled — bell icon on the artifact row turns blue.